bourdillion/what-i-learnt-today/OSI-models.md

 3. **Session layer:** Helps in managing sessions or connection between application, helps in the starting, maintaining and terminating of sessions. used in authentication and authorization.

 4. **Transport layer:** Ensure reliable data transfers between application, handles error recovery and flow control. it involves 3 main steps; a. segmentation - here data received from the session layers are broken down into packets with each having a packet number and a sequence number. b. flow control - mainly syncing data movement c. error control.
 Examples of transport layer protocols include connection-oriented Transmission control protocol(TCP)  and connectionless User Datagram Protocol(UDP).
-UDP is faster than TCP because UDP does not provide any feedback
+UDP is faster than TCP because UDP does not provide any feedback.

 5. **Network layer:** Determines how data moves between devices, and across multiple network. it does three major stuff: a.
 Logical addressing b.
 Routing - how data moves, it depends on ip address gotten from stage a, and mask c. path determination - network protocol determine the best path.